spike-rabbit/element/docs/fundamentals/typography.md

 Display 3        | 2.5        | 3.25              | Siemens Sans | **Black**
 Display 4        | 2.5        | 3.25              | Siemens Sans | Roman

-!!! info "Type Style Font Sizes"
 All font sizes are defined in **rem** (the root em size) based on the root element size.
 The Element Design System defines **1 rem as 16 px** while also applying this fixed conversion ratio within the implementation.

 ### Applying the type scale